-Identify Services satisfying the s
+Identify Services satisfying the Privacy Controls

-The Services defined in Section 4.1 encompass detailed Functions Mechanisms needed to transform the s of section 3.3 into an operational system design for the .
-Since the detailed analysis focused on the data flows – incoming, internally generated, outgoing – between Systems (and Actors), the Service selections should be on the same granular basis.
+The Services defined in Section 4.1 encompass detailed Functions that are packaged into Mechanisms needed to transform the Privacy Controls of section 3.3 into an operational system design for the Domains or Use Case.
+Since the detailed Use Case analysis focused on the data flows – incoming, internally generated, outgoing – between Systems (and Actors), the Service selections should be on the same granular basis.

-Identify the Services necessary to support operation of identified s.
+Identify the Services and Functions necessary to support operation of identified Privacy Controls.

-Perform this task for each data flow exchange of PI between systems.
+Perform this task for each data flow exchange of PI between systems, actors and Domains.

-This detailed conversion into Service operations can then be synthesized into consolidated sets of Service per System involved in the Use Case.
+This detailed conversion into Service operations can then be synthesized into consolidated sets of Service Functions per System or business environment involved in the Domain(s) or Use Case.

-On further iteration and refinement, the engaged Services can be further delineated by the appropriate Functions and Mechanisms for the relevant s.
+On further iteration and refinement, the engaged Services can be further delineated by the appropriate Functions and packaged into Mechanisms for the relevant Privacy Controls.

 Examples: